coap-security/coap-ace-poc-overview/README.md

 * A CoAP application:
   mapping the domain application to CoAP resources, possibly using standardized interfaces.
   This mapping also expresses the minimum properties (typically a "scope") a client needs to provide credentials for for any operation.

+  In the figure, the domain and CoAP application are not depicted separately.
 * A CoAP stack:
   mapping request coming through the network through the security layer to application requests.
   For easy local communication with user devices,